-Except as described in this prospectus supplement and in our Annual Report on Form 20-F for the year ended December 31, 2019, incorporated by reference into this prospectus supplement, holders of our ADSs will not be able to exercise voting rights attaching to the ordinary shares evidenced by our ADSs on an individual basis.
+Except as described in our Annual Report, holders of our ADSs will not be able to exercise voting rights attaching to the ordinary shares evidenced by our ADSs on an individual basis.
 Holders of our ADSs appoint the depositary or its nominee as their representative to exercise the voting rights attaching to the ordinary shares in the form of ADSs in accordance with the deposit agreement.
 Holders of ADSs may not receive voting materials in time to instruct the depositary to vote, and it is possible that they, or persons who hold their ADSs through brokers, dealers or other third parties, will not have the opportunity to exercise a right to vote.
 In certain cases, the shares represented by ADSs may be voted contrary to the holder's instructions and the holder may be deemed to have instructed the depositary to give a discretionary proxy to a person we designate to vote shares represented by the ADSs in such person's discretion.
 Furthermore, the depositary will not be liable for any failure to carry out any instructions to vote, for the manner in which any vote is cast or for the effect of any such vote.
 As a result, holders of ADSs may not be able to exercise voting rights and may lack recourse if their ADSs are not voted as requested.
 In addition, in their capacity as ADS holders, purchasers of our ADSs will not be able to call a shareholders' meeting.